-1 What is the prevailing attitude towards foreign investment?
+What is the prevailing attitude towards foreign investment?

-Until very recently, Japan's level of inbound foreign direct investment has been relatively low, with 2012 only seeing a small net inflow of foreign investment, and the two years before that experiencing a net outflow of foreign investment (see question 3).
-However, the Japanese government is keen to increase foreign investment, and in recent years the government has intensified efforts to attract further investment from abroad.
-For example, the government has abolished the prior notification approval requirement for foreign transactions and now allows post-factum reports, which is more favourable to foreign investors (see question 9).
-Further, at a national and regional level the government has implemented foreign investment promotion programmes to encourage foreign investment into Japan (see question 8).
+Until recently, Japan's level of inbound foreign direct investment (FDI) has been relatively low compared with the size of the economy, with 2013 only seeing a small net inflow of foreign investment (see question 3).
+However, the Japanese government is keen to increase foreign investment and has intensified efforts to attract further investment from abroad.
+For example, the government has abolished the prior-notification approval requirement for foreign transactions and now allows post-factum reports, which is more favourable to foreign investors (see question 9).
+The government has also implemented foreign investment promotion programmes (see question 8).

-What are the main sectors for foreign investment in the state?
+2 What are the main sectors for foreign investment in the state?

-The main sectors which are targets of inward foreign investment in Japan are wide-ranging, and include chemicals and pharmaceuticals, electrical machinery and equipment, transport machinery and equipment, telecommunications, wholesale and retail, finance and insurance.
+Sectors for inward foreign investment include chemicals and pharmaceuticals, electrical machinery and equipment, transport machinery and equipment, telecommunications, wholesale and retail, finance and insurance.